Appeals court orders release of woman whose murder conviction was reversed after 43 years in prison

 After an extensive review, Horsman found that Hemme was heavily sedated and in a "malleable mental state" when investigators repeatedly questioned her in a psychiatric hospital.
 Police ignored evidence pointing to a discredited fellow officer who died in 2015, and the prosecution wasn't told about FBI results that could have cleared her, so it was never disclosed before her trials.

-The prosecutor at her second trial has agreed, four decades later, that nothing linked her to the crime other than her confession, which followed multiple contradictory statements, the judge noted.
+The prosecutor at her trial agreed, four decades later, that nothing linked her to the crime other than her confession, which followed multiple contradictory statements, the judge noted.

 Her attorneys described her ultimate confession in a court filing as “often monosyllabic responses to leading questions.”